Your clients need entrepreneur

 What happens to my client if a file is declined?

 We conduct a thorough assessment before accepting any file.
 If a file is refused, we advise on reconsideration or alternative pathways.
-Legal responsibility for the file sits with ITC iLand — not the referring firm.
+Legal responsibility for the file sits with ITC iLand — not the co-counselling firm.

 Who holds the retainer in the Co-Counsel model?